niabb/express-openapi-mongoose-template/README.md

 # express-openapi-mongoose-template
-Template for quick production ready REST API, based on the OAS 3 protocol.
+Template for quickly creating a production ready REST API, compliant to the [OAS 3 protocol](https://swagger.io/specification/).

 This template uses:
 * winston for logging
 * mongoose as MongoDB ORM